Westfield Arts College SEN Information Report (updated December 2018)

 We continue to highlight different parts of our provision through our ‘school offer’.
 It will develop each year and there will be more information available on work within our school.
 We have liaised with our parents/carers on developing our school offer to ensure it includes useful information and answers their questions.

 School staff details are on the website.
-The school contact details are also on the website where you will be able to access senior management or your class teacher.
+The school contact details are also on the website where you will be able to contact a member of the senior leadership team or your child’s class teacher.

 The school receives advice from a range of health professionals in order to meet the needs of the students as assessed by the appropriate professionals.
-We are working closely with our health and social care colleagues to implement the new SEN Code of Practice.
+We have access to a speech and language therapist, and other therapists work with identified pupils in the school depending upon their needs.

 What training do staff have in relation to the needs of pupils/students at Westfield?

 All staff have clear job descriptions which detail the required qualifications for each post in school.
 All staff have a core training programme related to their work as a teaching assistant, senior teaching assistant or teacher – details of this are in our SEN Policy.
-Training is specifically related to the needs of children in our school and also as required by statutory guidance.
-In the past year our newly qualified teachers passed their NQT year.
-Again this year we have newly qualified teachers starting with us and they have a training programme to support their work in schools.
+Training is specifically related to the needs of pupils in our school and also as required by statutory guidance.
+Newly qualified teachers starting with us have a training programme to support their work.

 How will equipment and facilities be provided to support pupils/students at Westfield?

 Westfield Arts College is purpose built and accessible.
 Our website has pictures of different areas of the school for families to see what the facilities are like.
 We are continually reviewing and updating our equipment – as a result existing resources will be developed and new resources purchased.
 We have reviewed and enhanced curriculum resources in response to the new National Curriculum.